Skip to main content

 Electrocardiogram (ECG)

-An ECG records electrical activity in the heart.
+An ECG records the heart's electrical activity.

 Stress Test